90 is Just a Number for Whipple Surgery

 The three-week recovery was complicated, but Snare indeed won the war.
 He is eating his favorite foods again, walking around big shopping malls and looking forward to camping this spring.
 If everything goes as planned, he’ll fish near the Canadian border with some of his lifelong friends.

 "There is a school of thought that these operations are too difficult for older patients to tolerate," Roggin said.
 "In fact, more than one-third of older patients are never referred to a surgical oncologist to discuss curative treatment options.
 The pessimistic observer might ask, ‘Why did you do that to a 90-year-old man?’
 But seeing these patients recover back to their baseline after such major operations, and offering them a chance to survive a difficult cancer, is extremely gratifying.
 Only time will tell if we have successfully cured Mr. Snare’s cancer, but we at least gave him hope for the future."

-Roggin and Dale are involved in a long-term study in which they use a comprehensive assessment of geriatric patients to identify undiagnosed frailty that may affect perioperative outcomes.
+Roggin is involved in a long-term study in which they use a comprehensive assessment of geriatric patients to identify undiagnosed frailty that may affect perioperative outcomes.
 They recently enrolled their 100th patient on this longitudinal outcomes study and hope soon to be able to combine this clinical information with sophisticated genomic data to predict outcomes and tumor biology.